sagarika789/UPS-Battery-Health-Prediction-VRLA-/README.md

 # Predictive Maintenance for VRLA Battery Blocks (Schneider Electric Internship)
 **Project Overview**
-This project applies Machine Learning and statistical analysis to sensor data (impedance and voltage) from Uninterruptible Power Supply (UPS) battery blocks.
-The goal is to accurately diagnose the health status of individual battery blocks and predict the potential time window for failure, moving maintenance from reactive to predictive.
+This project applies Machine Learning and statistical analysis to real-time sensor data (impedance and voltage) from Uninterruptible Power Supply (UPS) battery blocks.
+The goal was to compare battery block health, diagnose degradation, and predict potential failure points using a data-driven approach.

+**Compliance Note**
+This methodology and analysis were developed during an internship.
+No proprietary source code or internal data are included in this public repository to comply with the project's non-disclosure agreement (NDA).
+The focus here is on showcasing the ML methodology and analytical findings

 # Features & Technologies
 **Key Features**